tc39/notes/es6/2015-01/jan-27.md

 DD: Would `new.target` work in FunctionDeclaration/FunctionExpression?

-AWB: Shoudl work.
+AWB: Should work.

 YK: Objects.
-We should opnly allow `new.target` in places where super is allowed.
+We should only allow `new.target` in places where super is allowed.

 AWB: `new.target` can be used anywhere where [[Construct]] is used